How to set up OpenWebUI in Windows

 How to set up OpenWebUI video

-In this video tutorial, you will learn how to set up OpenWebUI in Windows with Anaconda step-by-step.
+The following video shows how to set up OpenWebUI in Windows with Anaconda step-by-step.
 The video covers creating a Python environment, installing OpenWebUI, configuring API connections, and testing your first AI conversation.

 Step 1 - Create Anaconda environment